Teach. Share. Learn.

 Have solid knowledge of the destination, the surrounding area and trails where they intend to volunteer (see locations below)

-Attend a two-day spring training session annually for the first three years of service
+Attend a spring training weekend annually for the first two years of service

 Make a firm commitment to provide coverage of at least 32 hours annually